 A healthy root structure and garden soil work as a great organic pest control.
 You can use compost, compost tea, good bacteria, and other organic matter to nourish the soil while efficiently watering the plants in the right amounts in the mornings.

-when roly poly bugs in vegetable garden find enough moisture and organic matter in the soil, they stop looking for decaying plants as their food source.
+when roly poly bugs in a vegetable garden find enough moisture and organic matter in the soil, they stop looking for decaying plants as their food source.
 Furthermore, the cell walls of your plants’ roots also become less vulnerable to the pill bugs, including the growing young plants.

 5. Diatomaceous Earth